 Company policy requires executive officers and directors to consult the Company's legal department prior to engaging in transactions involving Belden stock.
 In order to protect the Company from exposure under insider trading laws, executive officers and directors are encouraged to enter into pre-programmed trading plans under Securities Exchange Act Rule 10b5-1.
 The Company will not approve hedging or monetization transactions including, but not limited to, through the use of financial instruments such as exchange funds, prepaid variable forwards, equity swaps, puts, calls, collars, forwards and other derivative instruments, or through the establishment of a short position in the Company's securities.
 Executive officers and directors are prohibited from utilizing margin accounts to engage in transactions in Belden stock and from pledging Belden stock for any purpose.
-The Company will revisit its trading policies once the proposed rules issued by the SEC implementing the Dodd-Frank Act are finalized.
+In light of the issuance of final rules regarding disclosure of hedging policies by the SEC in December 2018, the Company is considering whether to apply the existing policy to a broader population of employees than the executive officers.
+Disclosure of any revisions on the policy will be made in compliance with the final rules.